 What does it mean to be placed in the wait pool?
 It has become common that we receive applications from more qualified candidates than we have space available in our classes.
 As such, we maintain an active wait pool.
 The wait pool is not in ranked order, but rather a group of qualified applicants with continued interest in enrolling at EWS.
 Should an opening in one of our grades occur, the Admissions Committee will evaluate the current characteristics of the class to select the most suitable applicant to advance from the wait pool.
 The likelihood of movement from the wait pool depends on a host of factors and is better known after the initial enrollment deadline.
 The wait pool stays active until the first day of the new school year.

 Do you offer financial aid?
 EWS is committed to the principle that tuition expenses not be a barrier to enrollment, and students are accepted on a need-blind basis.
 Currently, EWS provides more than 1.3 million dollars in tuition assistance to more than 35 percent of our student body.
 To determine need, EWS uses the services of SmartAid.

 Tuition includes a healthy, daily lunch and snack, activities, retreats, field trips, clubs, community service projects, school publications, art, yearbook, Parent Association dues, campus security, participation in theater and athletics, and all spring trips for 6th-11th grades.
 In addition, EWS invests over $150,000 annually in technology to maintain a state-of-the-art wireless campus.
-Separate expenses include supplies, parking and the senior trip to Israel and Poland.
+Separate expenses include supplies, parking, books and uniforms, and the senior trip to Israel and Poland.